 Here is a list of Obama phone providers that let you bring your own phone to use with their plan (remember to first find out which provider is available in your area).

-- SafeLink Wireless – the most well-known company that offers Lifeline Assistance free government cell phone plans is in 39 states and lets its users bring their own phone.
+- SafeLink Wireless – the most well-known company that offers Lifeline Assistance free government cell phone plans is in 39 states and lets its users bring their own phones.
 Safelink terms and conditions state, “Upon enrollment in the SafeLink Wireless Program, you may have the option of using your own phone…”

 - Access Wireless – their site states, “If you have an unlocked device, you can bring it to our network by entering your ESN/MEID and your zip code.”
 There are some restrictions on what type of phone you can bring.

-- Assurance Wireless – their terms states, “Assurance Wireless allows you to bring a Device that you already own to be activated on our Network.
+- Assurance Wireless – their terms state, “Assurance Wireless allows you to bring a Device that you already own to be activated on our Network.
 When you activate an “Assurance Wireless Compatible” Device or a Device that was designed to be used on a network other than our Network, not all of your services may work, or they may not work correctly.
 Just as with any other device, if you bring your own Device to be activated on our Network, Assurance Wireless is not responsible for your Device, including whether your Device works correctly.”

 - Life Wireless – the Life Wireless terms state, “We may provide you with a handset Device free of charge, offer you a handset Device to purchase, or allow you to bring your own device to our network.
 The Device must be compatible with, and not interfere with, our Services, and must comply with all applicable laws, rules and regulations.”